-What is Google PageRank?
+What Is PageRank?

-Since Google wants to return page one results that are high quality, relevant, and trustworthy, it may return web pages with better PageRank scores higher up in the SERPs, although PageRank is only one of many ranking factors taken into consideration.
+Since Google wants to return page one results that are high quality, relevant, and trustworthy, it may return webpages with better PageRank scores higher up in the SERPs, although PageRank is only one of many ranking factors taken into consideration.

 Since PageRank is only one factor in the Google ranking algorithm, it’s important to remember that a high PageRank does not guarantee high rankings — but it can significantly help.

-What is “Link Juice” and What are PageRank “Points”?
+What Is “Link Juice” and What Are PageRank “Points”?

 When Site A links to your web page, Google sees this as Site A endorsing, or casting a vote for, your page.
-Google takes into consideration all of these link votes (i.e., the website’s link profile) to draw conclusions about the relevance and significance of individual web pages and your website as a whole.
+Google takes into consideration all of these link votes (i.e., the website’s link profile) to draw conclusions about the relevance and significance of individual webpages and your website as a whole.
 This is the basic concept behind PageRank.

-How Link Juice is Passed
+How Link Juice Is Passed

 Transferring PageRank/Link Juice with Internal Linking

-For instance, if you have an article called How To Do Keyword Research, you can help reinforce to Google the relevance of this page for the subject/phrase “keyword research” by linking from an article reviewing a keyword research tool to your How To Do Keyword Research article.
+For instance, if you have an article called “How To Do Keyword Research,” you can help reinforce to Google the relevance of this page for the subject/phrase “keyword research” by linking from an article reviewing a keyword research tool to your How To Do Keyword Research article.
 This linking strategy is part of effective siloing, which helps clarify your main website themes.

 In today’s world, QUALITY is more important than quantity.
-Google penalties have caused many web owners to not only stop link building, but start link pruning instead.
+Google penalties have caused many website owners to not only stop link building, but start link pruning instead.
 Poor quality links (i.e., links from spammy or off-topic sites) are like poison and can kill your search engine rankings.
 Only links from quality sites, and pages that are relevant to your website, will appear natural and not be subject to penalty.
 So never try to buy or solicit links — earn them naturally or not at all.